 During the last decade call centers in Albania have created hundreds of thousands of jobs, especially for the youth.
-They have been the best source of income for students that needed to pay rent, cover university fees, and to afford a social life.
+They have been the best source of income for students that needed to pay rent, cover university fees, and afford a social life.
 In a nutshell, call centers offered both economic and social independence to the Albanian youth in Tirana, and other large cities like Durres, Elbasan, Fier, Vlora, Shkodra, and Gjirokastra.

 City light boards in Tirana advertise major music events in the capital’s clubs and promotional campaigns from call center companies.

 They draw attention to teasers like:

 “We can help you achieve your career aspirations” or smarter ones like this “Are you waiting for a job to fall from the sky?”
-This is addressed to people without any job experience that is looking for a good job, but can’t find one because they lack experience and skills.
+This is addressed to people without any job experience that are looking for a good job, but can’t land one because of the ‘no job – no experience – no job’ loop.

 Some of the most tempting recruitment strategies are on-street promotions, where young girls ask: Are you looking for a job?
 Do you speak Italian?
 Feel this form and we’ll get back to you soon.”